-One question that comes up a lot here at Old Bones Therapy is when to use heat vs ice therapy.
-When used correctly heat and ice can sooth our aches and pains and vastly increase injury healing time.
+One question that comes up a lot here at Old Bones Therapy is when to use alternating ice and heat therapy.
+When used correctly hot/cold treatment can soothe our aches and pains and vastly increase injury healing time.
 But if used incorrectly heat or ice can exacerbate an existing problem.
 We're here to explain the differences and benefits between cold therapy and heat therapy and when to use each for optimal results.

 Remember...
 ICE --> INFLAMMATION / SWELLING.